Home » Getting Ahead of the Curve in the Tween Years

 If you don’t follow through with what you say you are going to do, you have issued an empty warning.
 Your tween will learn that you really do not mean what you say, and that he is ultimately not responsible to manage the problems he creates.
 His attitude and behavior will get worse throughout the teen years and you will dive a little deeper into the parenting misery pool with fewer tools to get out.
 Keep in mind that whatever you threaten to do the first time it comes up, he will test you.
 In other words, it’s likely that he will not follow through, and you will need to take away that privilege just to teach him that you mean what you say.
 So make sure it is something you can live with but significant enough for the tween to learn from.
 Kids learn from the pain of their mistakes, not from your threats, browbeating or nagging.
 And they may need to learn the same lesson more than once, with even stronger consequences.
 When a tween understands that a parent means what he says, life improves, trust grows, and a simple reminder about the “math” incident in the future will be enough to remind him that he is the one responsible to solve the problems his behavior creates.
 To make the later teen years better, when emotions can run high, be sure to root out irresponsibility in the tween years.
 Help your tween realize that choices to be irresponsible have ugly consequences, and good choices bring positive consequences.
 It is up to him to choose the kind of consequences he would like to face.
 It’s not up to you to fix the problems he creates for himself, nor to lessen the consequences in any way.
 The sooner he learns, the fewer times you’ll have to go through the process and the happier everyone will be throughout the teen years and into adulthood.

-Should you need help finding schools for troubled girls or therapeutic boarding schools or programs for troubled teens or alternative schools for troubled youth, please let us know.
+Should you need help finding schools for troubled teens or Christian boarding schools or military high schools or faith-based boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Getting Ahead of the Curve In the Tween Years | Rescue Youth